20 Bias, Variance, and Inference

-• Construct confidence intervals for hypothesis testing
+• Construct confidence intervals for hypothesis testing using bootstrapping

-• Compare regression and causation
+• Compare regression correlation and causation

-In this lecture, we will explore the decomposition of model risk from a fitted model, regression inference via hypothesis testing and considering the assumptions we make, and the environment of understanding causality in theory and in practice.
+In this lecture, we will explore regression inference via hypothesis testing, understand how to use bootstrapping under the right assumptions, and consider the environment of understanding causality in theory and in practice.

 y_hat